 Unfortunately, life isn’t always that simple (unless you’re of the very bold sort).
 Despite our most earnest intentions, we have to be less overt when selling ourselves on our landing pages.

 Conversion is a science.
 Someone was actively seeking out a service, and somewhere in the search engine wonderland, they found your website.
 The next step requires you to convince them, with exactly the right words, why you are worth their time.
-You do this with brevity, clarity and a faint hint of persuasion.
+You do this with brevity, clarity, and a faint hint of persuasion.

 Here are some tips for producing copy that converts.

 Unfortunately, your headline is one of the few things on your page that people will actually read.
-While advertising in the print realm is all about creative and eye-catching text, websites make their living on clear-cut copy that says what it means.
+While advertising in the print realm is all about creative and eye-catching text, websites make their living on a clear-cut copy that says what it means.

 It takes about seven seconds for someone to decide whether they’re going to stay on your page or leave it.
 If they can’t figure out what it is that you do in that amount of time, then you’ll be quickly be traded in for Facebook or Fruit Ninja.